-• Assist the Program Participant in the preparation and submission of its SECAT Program Application.
-As part of this process for new vehicles, Dealership must prepare an invoice signed by the Participant and submit it to the SECAT Program.

-- Provide the District with a copy of the Vehicle Purchase documents, invoices, and DMV registration for the New Vehicle. - Promptly submit to the District and the Program Participant invoices for all work performed by Dealership or its subcontractors.
+- Assist the Program Participant in the preparation and submission of its SECAT Program Application.
+As part of this process for new vehicles, Dealership must prepare an invoice signed by the Participant and submit it to the SECAT Program. - Provide the District with a copy of the Vehicle Purchase documents, invoices, and DMV registration for the replacement Vehicle showing all Registered and Legal Owners. - Promptly submit to the District and the Program Participant invoices for all work performed by Dealership or its subcontractors.

-4.3 Salvage Yard Requirements
+4.3 Auction Facility and Salvage Yard Requirements

-Approved Salvage Yards under the SECAT Program are responsible for destroying the old vehicle in an environmentally responsible manner to permanently remove the vehicle from operation.
-Because of the special requirements, Approved Salvage Yards must be under a Master Agreement with the SECAT Program.
-All vehicles funded under the SECAT Program must be destroyed by an Approved Salvage Yard, unless SMAQMD approves an alternative disposal method that ensures emission reductions.
+Approved Auction Facilities and Salvage Yards under the SECAT Program are responsible for destroying the old vehicle in an environmentally responsible manner to permanently remove the vehicle from operation.
+Because of the special requirements, Approved Auction Facilities and Salvage Yards must be under a Master Agreement with the SECAT Program.
+All vehicles funded under the SECAT Program must be destroyed by an Approved Auction Facility or Salvage Yard, unless SMAQMD approves an alternative disposal method that ensures emission reductions.

-To become an Approved Salvage Yard, salvage yards must meet the following requirements:
+To become an Approved Auction Facility or Salvage Yard, they must meet the following requirements: